jrveloso/jrveloso/README.md

   <br> -->

 ## ⚡ Fun fact:
-I transitioned from nursing to tech because I developed an interest in how software could positively (and negatively) impact the day to day workflow of healthcare professionals, ultimately affecting patient outcomes.
+I transitioned from nursing to tech because I developed an interest in how software could positively (and negatively) impact the day to day workflow of healthcare professionals.
 <br><br>

 <!--Project Section -->